machayes00/Group1-Project2/README.md

 ### Executing program

-* Navigate to the folder where the
+* Navigate to the folder where the files are located

 * Run the following commands in terminal: